-- (a) Major addition to existing buildings (50% or greater building addition on any property, and 20% or greater building addition for properties with 150 feet or greater of Colfax frontage.)
-Increases in gross floor area are cumulative and are calculated from the size of the building as it existed on August 28, 1980. - (b) Rezonings to zone districts listed in 17-15-1 of the Zoning Ordinance; however, the Director of Community Development may authorize a conceptual plan to be substituted for a full Article 15 site plan. - (c) Redevelopment of an existing site; - (d) New development on vacant lots; - (3) The Department of Community Development shall require a Conceptual Site Plan as described in Section 17-17-3(a) of the Zoning Ordinance or any other pertinent information necessary for adequate review for improvements to the site or building which constitute a minor addition (less than 20% building addition for any property, and less than 50% building addition for properties with 150 feet or less of Colfax frontage) or which vary from the standards herein. - (4) Site Plans will be subject to the standards listed herein and the review and approval requirements of Article 15 of the Zoning Ordinance.
-Any requested variances from the standards of this District or the underlying zone district will be subject to the procedures of Articles 4 and 15 of the Zoning Ordinance as appropriate.
-For purposes of this District, the standards contained herein shall be subject to the Director of Community Development's administrative authority contained in Article 15 of the Zoning Ordinance.
+- in gross floor area are cumulative and are calculated from the size of the building as it legally existed on or before August 28, 1980. - (b) Rezoning (A Conceptual Site Plan may be substituted for a full Article 15 site plan with Director approval.) - (c) Redevelopment of an existing and/or vacant site.

+- (d) New development on vacant lots. - (3) The Director may require a Conceptual Site Plan as described in §17-17-3(a) of the Zoning Ordinance or any other relevant information necessary for adequate review for site improvements, which may include new or changed signs, decks, landscaping, or buildings which constitute a minor addition.
+A minor addition shall be considered to be less that a 20% increase in gross floor area for any property within the District, or less than a 50% increase in gross floor area for properties with less than 150 feet of Colfax frontage. - (4) Site plans shall be subject to the standards listed herein and the review and approval requirements of Article 15.
+Any requested appeals from the standards of this District or the underlying zone district shall be subject to the procedures of Articles 4 and 15 of the Zoning Ordinance, as appropriate.
+For purposes of this District, the standards contained herein shall be subject to Director administrative authority contained in Article 15 of the Zoning Ordinance.

-17-19-4 STREETSCAPE STANDARDS
+17-19-5.
+WEST COLFAX AVENUE STREETSCAPE STANDARDS.

-- (1) Intent: Due to the diversity of land uses, architecture, signage, and building placement, a common design theme is critical to creating a unified appearance throughout the corridor.
-The design theme is based upon recognizing the concept of "urban" and "suburban" character areas which exist along the corridor.
-(See Figure 1.)
-The design for the "urban" area (east of Iris Street), is characterized by buildings constructed close to the street and a streetscape consisting of brick pavers, sidewalks, low brick walls, or planters, and a row of street trees in a landscaped strip.
-The design for the "suburban" area consists of a more informal streetscape treatment which includes brick pavers, a meandering sidewalk, and a row of street trees in landscaped areas. - (2) West Colfax Avenue Streetscape Treatment Standards (See Table 3-B, Landscaping Specifications for the Streetscape)
+- (1) Intent: West Colfax Avenue has a character that can be described as eclectic, strip corridor, "Main Street" development.
+Due to a variety of development standards over a long period of years and the diversity of land uses, architecture, signage, and building placement along the West Colfax Avenue corridor, a common streetscape design is critical to create a cohesive appearance along the Colfax Avenue frontage.
+The design standards differentiate the "urban" and "suburban" character areas which exist along the corridor (see Figure 19-1).
+The urban segment is generally the Colfax corridor east of Iris Street.
+The "urban" streetscape design for the Colfax Avenue frontage is generally characterized by buildings constructed close to the street and a streetscape consisting of brick pavers, attached sidewalk, low brick walls, planters, and a row of street trees in a landscaped strip.
+The suburban segment is generally the Colfax corridor west of Iris Street.
+The "suburban" streetscape design consists of brick pavers, a detached sidewalk, and a row groupings of street trees in landscaped areas next to the street. - (2) West Colfax Avenue Streetscape Standards (see Table 19-3B, Landscaping Specifications for the streetscape): - (a) Urban Segment: The urban segment shall be defined as West Colfax Avenue frontage, east of Iris Street to Sheridan Boulevard: A 20 foot wide area, as measured from back of curb, shall be provided along the Colfax frontage, extending around any street corner to include the full radius.
+This area shall include items 1, 2, and 3 below (see Figure 19-2) and shall, as much as possible considering development constraints in order of priority, include items 4, 5, and 6 listed below: